 The standard rate of turnover tax (Belasting op Bedrijfsomzetten; BBO) is 1.5 percent.

-No changes to the GST rate of 10 percent
+There has been no recent changes to the GST rate of 10 percent.

 The standard rate of VAT is 20 percent.
 VAT reduced rates of